 Many, many thanks, Johannes, for extending your stay in the Children’s Village, and continuing to be such a support to the NGO both in your accountant’s role and as a friend.
 As we say farewell, we wish you every success with your plans and are so grateful that you are still having an input even from a distance.
 Asante sana!

-Sheree Demblon, a qualified nurse, has been with us now since 2016 as a volunteer and plans to stay for three years.
+Sheree Demblon, a qualified nurse, was with us at the Children’s Village for three years.
+She now has a family and livers in Mafinga visiting us every few weeks.
 She is making a big difference to the lives in the Children’s

 Village and the surrounding villages in her outreach work.

 Dr Leena Pasanen, a paediatrician, left her native Finland to work in rural Tanzania.
-She has been caring for children and adults for the past 25 years and is now based in the Children’s Village.
+She has been caring for children and adults for the past 38 years and is now based in the Children’s Village.
 She has witnessed the devastating impact of the HIV/AIDS epidemic, She says this only strengthens her will to continue helping the children of Tanzania in any way she can.